jbakic/Shielded.Gossip/README.md

 *The library needs more work in this regard - there's currently no event raised when a transaction is received from another server.
-Presumably, a server who did not initiate a transaction might also want to do some external work in sync with that transaction, so I plan to add some events like TransactionPreparing, TransactionCommitting, TransactionFailing... for this purpose.*
+Presumably, a server who did not initiate a transaction might also want to do some external work in sync with that transaction, so I plan to add some events like TransactionPreparing, TransactionCommitting, TransactionFailing... for this purpose.
+Also missing is the ability to wait for a number of servers to fully confirm the transaction, currently you'll get a result as soon as possible, as soon as the transaction has been checked by enough servers.*

 The consistent transactions are implemented using the ordinary, eventually consistent gossip backend.
 The transaction state is stored in a CRDT type, and the servers react to changes to it